 There’s conflicting sentiment surrounding cloud migration.
 Despite the fact that 46% of production workloads will likely be located in the public cloud by 2019, there still seems to be C-level resistance in some cases.

-As reported by over 270 respondents in our third-annual Cloud Migration Survey, concerns about security, performance impact, data loss, and cost are often weighed against the benefits of the cloud, including greater agility, flexibility, and availability.
+As reported by over 270 respondents in our third-annual Cloud Migration Survey Report, concerns about security, performance impact, data loss, and cost are often weighed against the benefits of the cloud, including greater agility, flexibility, and availability.

 As such, we’ve turned to six leading cloud experts to provide practical advice on how to balance between these concerns and benefits — and to share their best tips for migration planning and implementation.
 Each week, we’ll ask the panel a different pressing question about cloud migration.